Updated: October 2014

 1. Lack knowledge, patience (and a bit of panic)

 This often happens when a baby is slower to initiate breathing.
-The baby is still being oxygenated by the placenta but is chilling out while the effects of an increased blood volume kick in.
+The baby is still being oxygenated by the placenta but is waiting while the effects of an increased blood volume kick in.
 This is particularly common with waterbirth babies.
-These babies have good tone and slowly turn from blue to pink.
+These babies have good tone and slowly turn from bluish to pink.
 It can be difficult to even notice them begin to breathe.
 Their colour change may be the only obvious indication that they are making the transition.
 The cord pulses at the same rate as the baby’s heart, so feeling (or watching) it will reassure you that all is well.
 Unfortunately the usual response to this situation is to clamp and cut the cord in order to resuscitate the baby.
 The outcome will be that baby responds to the interruption of placental flow and the stressful journey away from mother by crying.
 A worse outcome is that without the placental circulation the baby is unable to complete their transition and becomes a compromised baby requiring resuscitation (see below).

 This film is of an outdoor birth (the mother didn’t make it to her birth tent).
 The baby makes an unhurried transition supported by placenta circulation: